 → If you do not find them on that page, just prefill their application with whatever information you have for them from the Vice President of Public Relations.

-→ New adult members (aka Toastmasters) pay a total annual fee of up to $137.50 ($5 annual club dues for current/next year, $20 new club member fee, $20 new international member fee, $120 annual international dues, and up to three months international dues prorated at $7.50 per month in advance).
+→ New adult members (aka Toastmasters) pay a total annual fee of up to $220 ($30 annual club dues for current/next year, $20 new club member fee, $20 new international member fee, $120 annual international dues, and up to three months of international dues prorated at $10 per month in advance).

-→ Current/former Toastmasters pay a total annual fee of up to $117.50 (the new member fee is waived)
+→ Current/former Toastmasters pay a total annual fee of up to $200 (the new international member fee is waived)

 → Only adult members pay international dues, whereas only youth members pay Gavel Club dues.

-→ All members, adult and youth, pay $5 annual club dues for current/next year (never prorated) and $20 new club member fee.
+→ All members, adult and youth, pay $30 annual club dues for current/next year (never prorated) and $20 new club member fee.

-→ All members pay a minimum of a full year in advance (never prorated less than a year but prorated up to three months beyond the year for a total of up to 15 months for adult members).
+→ All members pay a minimum of a full year in advance (never prorated less than a year but prorated up to three months beyond the year for a total of up to 15 months).

-→ Make sure all prospective members are aware of our Mentorship Program, Youth Leadership Program, and, most importantly, A Toastmaster’s Promise.
+→ Make sure all prospective members are aware of our Mentorship Program, Youth Leadership Program, and, most importantly, A Toastmaster’s/Tragicomedian’s Promise.

 → Explain how the membership application is just that: an application.
 Tragicomedy Toastmasters thoroughly considers all applications and then conducts a club vote while reserving the right to decline an applicant for any reason.
 Membership is not guaranteed.